2240 Iyannough Rd

 The CCCC MAICEI Program welcomes students who meet the following criteria:

-- Tier one students are young adults who are eligible for special education services and have not passed the MCAS exam; tier two students have passed the exam with great effort, and are still eligible for special education services.
+Tier one students are young adults who are eligible for special education services and have not passed the MCAS exam; tier two students have passed the exam with great effort, and are still eligible for special education services.
 Students may or may not have earned a diploma.

 Students who are interested in the MAICEI Program at CCCC should contact the special education director in their school district.